-Level 2 chargers are wall-mounted and operate off of 240 volts.
+Level 2 chargers are wall-mounted and operate off 240 volts.
 To install a Level 2 charger, an electrician may need to put in a special 240-volt receptacle like the ones used for clothes dryers.
-Some new homes, such as SRP ENERGY STAR® Homes, come EV-ready which means they already have garages prewired for Level 2 chargers.
+Some new homes, such as SRP ENERGY STAR® Homes, come EV-ready, which means they already have garages prewired for Level 2 chargers.

-Most drivers see average charge rates of 25 miles per hour with a Level 2, so a typical EV will get a fully charged battery in four to nine hours depending on its range.
+Most drivers see average charge rates of 25 miles per hour with a Level 2, so a typical EV will get a fully charged battery in four to eight hours depending on its range.
 Many Level 2 chargers also have smart capabilities that offer additional functions, like scheduling charging times and sending notifications, that can be controlled with an app from your phone.

 If you’re interested in a Level 2 charger, take advantage of the SRP EV Charger Rebate.
 SRP customers can save $250 on a Level 2 smart charger by shopping the SRP Marketplace™.
 If you’ve recently purchased or are considering purchasing an eligible charger from somewhere other than SRP Marketplace, you can still apply for a rebate.

 When EVs first rolled out, finding a public place to charge could be difficult.
 Fortunately, that’s no longer the case.

 Now EV drivers can find multiple fast charging ports nearly everywhere they go.
 One of the best public charging options is the direct current (DC) fast charger.